-In February 2014, the PMCPA published a revised Guide on Digital Communications.
-The Guide is an update to a previous version published in April 2011, and includes advice on how companies can make the best use of digital communication tools such as Twitter, Facebook, Pinterest and Wikipedia whilst complying with the requirements of the ABPI Code.
+In March 2016, the PMCPA published revised Guidance on Digital Communications.
+The Guide addresses cross-border privacy issues, as well as providing commentary on the use of email by pharmaceutical companies and revised advice on how companies can make the best use of digital communication tools such as Twitter, Facebook, Pinterest and Wikipedia, whilst complying with the requirements of the ABPI Code.
 The Guide highlights that the use of social media to promote POMs is likely to be problematic, as it may not be possible to limit the audience to ensure that members of the public are not able to access the materials.
 Recent PMCPA cases have found that the dissemination of product information via Facebook and Twitter amounted to promotion.